kkonstantinidis/ByzShield/README.md

 # Apply the changes immediately so that you don't have to reboot/relogin
 . .bashrc

-# To disable each shell session having the base environment auto-activated
+# To disable each shell session having the base environment auto-activated (optional)
 conda config --set auto_activate_base False
 ```